Gabbers18/Capstone_Project/R_Projects/R_Projects/Spring2024_Final_Project/README.md

 I explored a dataset containing behavior of gamblers using the online platform called Bustabit.
 This data was collected from 10/31/2016 to 12/10/2016 and was found [here on Kaggle](https://www.kaggle.com/datasets/kingabzpro/gamblingbehavior-bustabit/data).

-The rules of the game are that you bet money in Bits and you must cash out before the game “busts.”
-Wins are calculated using the amount of the bet multiplied by the amount cashed out.
-For example, you bet 10 and you cash out at 3.5, so your win would be 35 minus what you put in, so 25.
-Bonuses are also added and must be multiplied by the bet.
-On Bustabit, the house also has a slight advantage, where for every 1 out of 100 games, all players bust.